awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-xcopy.md

 1. In the destination account, add the copied bucket policy to the destination manifest bucket where the inventory report is stored\.

-1. Create a role in the destination account that is based on the Amazon S3 batch operations trust policy\.
+1. Create a role in the destination account that is based on the Amazon S3 Batch Operations trust policy\.
 For more information about the trust policy, see [Trust Policy](batch-ops-iam-role-policies.md#batch-ops-iam-role-policies-trust)\.

    For more information about creating a role, see [ Creating a Role to Delegate Permissions to an AWS Service ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

    Enter a name for the role \(the example role uses the name `BatchOperationsDestinationRoleCOPY`\)\.
 Choose the **S3** service, and then choose the **S3 bucket Batch Operations** use case, which applies the trust policy to the role\.